Preface

 Why this book?

-The HMM framework has gained much attention in the ecological literature over the last decade, and has been suggested as a general modelling framework for the demography of plant and animal populations.
-HMMs are increasingly used to analyse capture-recapture data and estimate key population parameters (e.g., survival, dispersal, or recruitment) with applications in all fields of ecology.
+The hidden Markov modelling (HMM) framework has gained much attention in the ecological literature over the last decade, and has been suggested as a general modelling framework for the demography of plant and animal populations.
+HMMs are increasingly used to analyse capture-recapture data and estimate key population parameters (e.g., survival, dispersal, or recruitment) with applications in all fields of ecology (check out https://oliviergimenez.github.io/curated-list-of-HMM-CR-papers/).
 The first objective of this book is to illustrate the flexibility of HMM to decompose complex problems in smaller pieces that are easier to understand, model and analyse.

-In parallel, Bayesian statistics is well established and fast growing in ecology and related disciplines, because it resonates with the scientific reasoning and allows accommodating uncertainty smoothly.
+In parallel, Bayesian statistics is well established and fast expanding in ecology and related disciplines, as it resonates with the scientific reasoning and offers a natural framework for handling uncertainty.
 The popularity of Bayesian statistics also comes from the availability of free pieces of software (WinBUGS, OpenBUGS, JAGS, Stan) that allow practitioners to code their own analyses.
-The second objective of this book is to illustrate the use of the R package NIMBLE (de Valpine et al. (2017)) to analyse capture-recapture data with HMM in a Bayesian framework.
-NIMBLE is seen by many as the future of Bayesian statistical ecology to deal with complex models and/or big data.
+The second objective of this book is to illustrate the use of the R package NIMBLE (de Valpine et al. 2017) to analyse capture-recapture data with HMM in a Bayesian framework.
+NIMBLE is seen by many as the future of Bayesian statistical ecology to deal with complex models.

 An important part of the book consists in case studies from published papers presented in a tutorial style to abide by the “learning by doing” philosophy.
 The third objective of this book is to provide reproducible analyses with code and data to teach yourself by example.